latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - Reading of math is garbled as sub- and superscripts are not announced and punctuations and other symbols are not read
  - Equation labels are read as numbers so difficult to understand
  - The second display math equation and the following text "Matrices" are interpreted as a single table and a list with one item producing an incomprehensible reading
- - The matrix equation is read backwards _"3 4 1 2"_ not as "1 2 3 4" and without any indication what the matrices are
+ - The matrix equation is read backwards _"3 4 1 2"_ not as "1 2 3 4" and without any indication that these are matrices
  - The nested structure of the lists is not deducible
  - The reference back to item 2 in the sentence after the list makes the list entry come out as _"2 items within such a list may be refer items within such a list may be referenced"_
  - The link area is identified as being on the line before, therefore the word _"Link"_ is added before _"Here we reference item 2"_ (same problem as with the footnote mark, except that there the previous line has text)
  - The float with the Helvetica A is interpreted as a table and its caption is read as normal text
  - The heading "2.3 Figures and Tables" is read as _"LIST WITH ONE ITEM 2 3 figures and tables 3 figures an  d tables OUT OF LIST"_
- - The inline graphic is not announced
+ - The inline graphic is not announced and simply dropped
  - The small table and the following paragraph with a marginal confuses the reading software totally:
-     - everything is announced as a table with 11 rows,
+     - everything is announced as a table with 7 rows,
      - the reading order reads lines from the marginal and
      - the paragraph and several bits of text are repeated
+     - The heading "2.4 Theorem" is  read as two columns of that table
- - It reads _"Theorem 1 Fermat ESS last"_
+ - The caption of the reorem is read as _"Theorem 1 Fermat ESS last"_
- - Instead of "such that \$a^n + b^n = c^n\$" it reads _"such then plus b-en equals c-en"_ (the _"then"_ is probably a Microsoft speech generator issue)
+ - Instead of "such that \$a^n + b^n = c^n\$" it reads _"such than plus b-en equals c-en"_ (the _"than"_ is probably a Microsoft speech generator issue combing in _"that a n"_ to _"than"_)
  - The display of verbatim code is read without the parentheses and curly brackets
+ - The readout of the paragraph in section 3 has the word _"database"_ added several times in place of the citations `[1]` and `[2]`
+ - In the bibligraphy the page number 312 is read as _"three twelve"_ but 313 is read correctly
+ - Important punctuations to correctly identify the bibliography items are dropped

 #### Summary